5 Proven Ways to Attract & Retain Women Leaders

 But formal policies are just one piece of what’s needed to prepare and encourage female employees to take on leadership roles.

 The culture of an organization or a department — or the views of a single manager — can have a direct impact on whether women stay with an organization or leave for something better.

 The informal patterns of influence and unspoken performance expectations play a role.
 And, of course, a woman’s individual experiences and perspectives are powerful factors, too.

 To attract, develop, retain, and promote talented women, organizations should take a broad view.
-Here are 5 proven things to consider:
+Here are 5 proven things to consider, as we note in our white paper:

 1. Address women’s leadership challenges and needed competencies.
 Ensure female leaders have the experiences and the resources to learn what they need most.

 This could include giving guidance for on-the-job learning, as well as coaching, mentoring, and workshops or programs.

 But it’s important that the organization — and individuals — are clear on the perspectives, skills, and capabilities that are needed to be effective in various leadership roles.